rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Advanced programming skills by combining `turtle`, `pandas`, and file handling.
 - Built interactive and data-driven Python projects.
 - Gained practical experience in game development, file automation, and data visualization.

 ---

+## Day 26: List Comprehension

+### Key Concepts:

+- **List Comprehension**: Simplifying the creation of lists with concise syntax.
+- **Conditional List Comprehension**: Filtering elements based on conditions.
+- **Data Processing**: Applying transformations to strings and other data types.

+### Project: NATO Alphabet Project

+- Developed a program that converts user-input words into their phonetic alphabet equivalent.
+- Used list comprehension to map each letter of the input word to its corresponding phonetic code.
+- Read data from a CSV file to create a phonetic alphabet dictionary.
+- Handled invalid inputs gracefully by prompting users to re-enter valid words.

+---